What is a certificate of occupancy, and do I need one?

 What is a certificate of occupancy?

-A certificate of occupancy is a document that proves a structure, such as a house or office building, is safe to inhabit.
+A certificate of occupancy is a legal document that proves a structure, such as a house or office building, is safe to inhabit.
 In addition to the property address and owner, a certificate of occupancy will include the following three things:

 When you may need a certificate of occupancy

-How to get a certificate of occupancy
+How to obtain a certificate of occupancy